Thesavagecoder7784/Adversarial-Attack-Neural-Networks/README.md

 ## Basic Iterative Method (BIM) Attack on MNIST Dataset
 The Basic Iterative Method (BIM) is an adversarial attack technique that iteratively perturbs input images to fool a neural network into making incorrect predictions.
 This attack is an extension of the Fast Gradient Sign Method (FGSM), where multiple small steps are taken in the direction of the gradient to craft adversarial examples.

-### MNIST Dataset
-The MNIST dataset is a collection of 70,000 handwritten digit images, split into 60,000 training images and 10,000 test images.
-Each image is 28x28 pixels and belongs to one of 10 classes (digits 0 through 9).
+Used on the MNIST dataset

 ### Attack Implementation
 #### Model Training: